 We genuinely like most of our clients.
 And I think that most of our clients like us – although there is no legitimate research to show this.

 We’re a dedicated team who enjoy what we do.
 Of course, we don’t always have all the answers, but we will work really hard for you.
-Above all, we get results for our clients (see what they say about us), and we have a solid track record of working with environmental, not-for-profit, social enterprises and charitable and third-sector organisations.
-We have also carved a niche in the tricky world of design for public engagement.
+Above all, we get results for our clients (see what they say about us).
+And we have a solid track record working with environmental, not-for-profit, social enterprise, charitable and third sector organisations.
+We’ve also carved a niche in the tricky world of design for public engagement.
 We’re not entirely sure how this happened, but we’re thankful for the work – it’s varied, interesting and lively!

-Of course, we work with lots of other types, and sizes, of clients and organisations (see our client list).
-Some require super-attentiveness for minimal cash; others have healthy, sensible budgets for big jobs.
-We’ll tackle almost anything; it’s all graphic design work for us.
-I think that’s one of the reasons we are 20 – we like to keep it varied.
-Twenty years have also brought the privilege of being able to choose whom to work with and what projects to take on.
+We work with lots of other types and sizes of organisations (see our client list).
+Some require super-attentiveness for minimal cash.
+Others have healthy, sensible budgets for big jobs.
+We work on it all.
+It’s all graphic design, right?
+I think that’s one reasons we’ve reached 20 – we like to keep it varied.
+Twenty years has also brought us the privilege of being able to choose who to work with and what projects to take on.
 We genuinely like most of our clients.
-And I think that most of our clients like us – although there is no legitimate research to show this.
+And I think that most of our clients like us – although there’s no legitimate research to prove this.

 If you want to chat over an upcoming or potential project, or you’d just like to have an overview of what stuff you have now and how it might be improved, drop us a line.
-A visit in person is always recommended – Temple Meads railway station is just round the corner (we can come and meet you) and we’re only a five-minute light canter from the city centre.
+A visit in person is always recommended – Temple Meads train station is just round the corner (or we can come and meet you) and we’re only a five-minute light canter from the city centre.